This post may contain affiliate links, for which we earn a small commission at no additional expense to you. Click here to read our Disclosure.

 - 7 Builds Resilience

-- 8 Thumbs Up – Family Travel
+- 8 Thumbs Up to Family Travel

 While globalization, multi-cultural societies and technology are making the world a smaller place, it is still all too easy to fall into ethnocentric thinking.
 Our kids have heard different languages, seen different types of housing, and learned that how we do things in Canada, is not the only way to do things.

 In 2015 when we were in India, we got to experience the Onam festival.
-Staying in a local home stay, the kids got to see the symbols and decorations of the festival, helped prepare poppadoms in a typical Indian kitchen, and eat the traditional holiday meal with our hosts.
+Staying in a local home stay, the kids got to see the symbols and decorations of the festival, helped prepare poppadoms in a typical Indian kitchen, and ate the traditional holiday meal with our hosts.

 I can remember the excitement in their eyes when they experienced their first Chinese New Year celebrations in Malaysia; they were enchanted by the firecrackers, dragon dances and red envelopes.

-In every destination we visit, they soak up the culture and they see different ways of doing things.
+In every destination we visit, they soak up the culture, and they see different ways of doing things.
 Even very young kids can benefit from this.
-I remember visiting Thailand when Ella was about 4 and she loved praying at the offerings and statues.
+I remember visiting Thailand when Ella was about 4, and she loved praying at the offerings and statues.

 History and world issues come to life for children when you travel.
 I don’t think I can think of a trip or destination that didn’t provoke interest from the kids.
 We don’t plan these things; it is completely driven by them.
 A visit to a museum might bring on a huge discussion about the Holocaust or a hike will lead to a discussion on ethical travel.

 While we were in the Bahamas, we were often confronted by plastic waste washed ashore.
 This led to so many good discussions on over-consumption, waste facilities and environmental degradation.
+It also led to us using more eco-friendly travel products.

 Builds Life Skills